-Impact Management Objective: Id dentify and demarcate no-go areas, working areas and site facilities.
+Impact Management Objective: Identify and demarcate no-go areas, working areas and site facilities.
 No-Go areas include aquatic habitats and public open space to remain natural.
-Potential impact to avoid Insensitive location of working areas and site facilities may rephase. sult in environmental impo acts during the construction Failure to accurately demarcate working areas may result in an increased disturbance footprint.
-Failure to demarcate no-go areas may result in disturbances to these areas during construction.
-Impact Management Outcome Future construction activities will be restricted to within the designated areas & environmentally sensitive areas (no-go areas) will be protected from disturbance.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Time period The environmentally sensitive areas must be identified and be designated as no-go areas.
-Contractor Pre-construction • Demarcation of working area and no-go areas must be done in accordance with Section 8.2 of this phase (prior to arrival EMPr. of construction Site camp facilities must be situated as far away from the No-Go areas as possible. equipment, equipment, machinery, or workers on site) Derfermen en la dioester No-go areas, working areas and areas for site camp facilities have been identified and appropriately demarcated to the Performance Indicator satisfaction of the ECO, before construction activities commences o n site.
+Insensitive location of working areas and site facilities may result in environmental impacts during the construction Potential impact to avoid phase.
+Failure to accurately demarcate working areas may result in an · · Failure to demarcate no-go areas may result in disturbances to these areas during construction.
+Impact Management Outcome Future construction activities will be restricted to within the designated d areas & environmentally sensitive areas (no-go areas) impact Management Colcome will be protected from disturbance.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period The environmentally sensitive of the environmental sensitive of the environment areas must be identified and be designated as no-go areas.
+Contractor Pre-construction Demarcation of working area and no-go areas must be done in accordance with Section 8.2 of this phase (prior to arrival EMPr. of construction Site camp facilities must be situ uated as far away from the No-Go areas as possible. equipment, machinery, or workers on site) Performance Indicator No-go areas, working areas and areas for site camp facilities have been identified opriately demarcated to the 1 STOTTIGHTO HIGHOR satisfaction of the ECO, before construction activities commences o n site.